logo

 Sustainable water systems should provide adequate water quantity and appropriate water quality for a given need, without compromising the future ability to provide this capacity and quality, according to the IWA.

 The association states: “Water systems in the realm of sustainable development may not literally include the use of water, but include systems where the use of water has traditionally been required.
-Examples include waterless toilets and waterless car washes, whose use helps to alleviate water stress and secure sustainable water supply.”
+Examples include waterless toilets and waterless car washes, whose use helps to alleviate water stress and secure a sustainable water supply.”

 Image credit: U.S Geological Survey